jetstack/navigator/README.md

 # Colonel - managed DBaaS on Kubernetes

-## Please note this project is in a pre-alpha state, and still requires extensive integration, unit testing & health checks.
-Contributions are extremelly welcome.
+## Please note this project is in a pre-alpha state, and still requires extensive integration, unit testing and health checks.
+Contributions are extremely welcome.
 The name of the project is also subject to change.

 Colonel is a centralised controller for managing common stateful services on Kubernetes.
-It provides a framework for building high-level resource types in Kubernetes by utilising ThirdPartyResources.
-It's conceptually similar `kube-controller-manager` component, and is responsible for managing sets of Kubernetes resources and adapting them accordingly in response to change to resource spec changes.
+It provides a framework for building high-level resource types in Kubernetes by utilising `ThirdPartyResource`s.
+It's conceptually similar to the `kube-controller-manager`, and is responsible for managing sets of Kubernetes resources and adapting them accordingly in response to change to resource spec changes.